Shirley Boys' High School

-Shirley Boys' High School (Ngā Tama o Ōruapaeroa), also known as SBHS, is a single sex state (public) secondary school in Christchurch, New Zealand.
-It was originally situated on a 6 hectare site in the suburb of Shirley, but in April 2019 moved, along with Avonside Girls' High School, further east to the former QEII Park, 8.6 kilometres from the city centre.
+Shirley Boys' High School (Ngā Tama o Ōruapaeroa), also known as SBHS, is a single-sex state (public) secondary school in Christchurch, New Zealand.
+It was originally situated on a 6 ha site in the suburb of Shirley, but in April 2019 moved, along with Avonside Girls' High School, further east to the former QEII Park, 8.6 km from the city centre.

 Brief history

 Parents in the eastern and northern suburbs of Christchurch had wanted single-sex education for their sons.
 In 1957, this finally became available when the school opened under its first Headmaster, Charles Gallagher.

 Established on a swampy paddock formerly used for grazing horses to the west of North Parade, the School grew rapidly.
 Within a few years it became a self-confessed and proud rival to Christchurch Boys' High School as well as to St. Andrew's and St Bede's College.

 A detailed satirical portrait of the school as it was in the late 1960s can be found in The Shining City, a novel by former student Stevan Eldred-Grigg.

 On the Easter weekend (April) of 2007, Shirley Boys' High School celebrated its 50th Jubilee.
 Commemorative events included an Old Boys' XV playing the current 2nd XV and the 1st XV playing in historic uniform against St. Andrew's College; as well as a golf tournament, formal black-tie dinner, staff luncheon and 'meet-and-greet evening'.